Pink Anemone Clematis

 Hardiness Zone: 6b

 A very dainty-looking flowering vine, featuring pretty star-shaped light pink flowers; breathtaking on an arbour or other framework

 Pink Anemone Clematis is covered in stunning lightly-scented shell pink star-shaped flowers at the ends of the branches from late spring to early summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The serrated compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Pink Anemone Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance woody vine.
 It is a Type 1 clematis, meaning that it flowers on old wood of the previous season; other than trimming off obvious dieback in spring, it should only be pruned where necessary immediately after flowering.
 It is a good choice for attracting bees and hummingbirds to your yard.
 It has no significant negative characteristics.

 Pink Anemone Clematis is recommended for the following landscape applications;

 Planting & Growing